-October is a month of transition- from hot and dry, to cool and dry – and this year it is kind of cool and wet!
+November is a month of transition- from warm days and cool nights, to cool days and cool nights!

-Between the end of the summer rains and the first freeze, the Sonoran Desert is awash in life.
+Between the end of the wonderful and unusual October rains and the first freeze, the Sonoran Desert is awash in life.
 This is especially visible in warm, sunny afternoons when butterflies, bees, birds and lizards are active.

 Go outside and walk around to see what is happening in the Sonoran Desert – of course you can always check here first!

 - Fremont Cottonwood, (Populus fremontii) toothed leaves are turning a golden-yellow in response to shorter days and cooler temps.
 Cottonwoods once grew abundantly near riparian areas such as the Santa Cruz and Rillito Rivers where the water table was high.
 Large trees can still be found along Sabino Creek.